Laser420/fei-community-frontend/README.md

 # frontend-test

-Storing the code here as a 3rd party backup - just in case my laptop goes up in smoke.
+Storing the code here just in case my laptop goes up in smoke.